A Deep Drive on Proactive Threat Hunting

 We all know that the proactive threat hunting is need of the hour and as we have already discussed the basic requirement that highlights all generic step required for Threat Hunting Activity in our previous article “Threat Hunting – A proactive Method to Identify Hidden Threat”.

-In this post, you will learn what are the main factors that should be considered before conducting a threat hunting activity in any organisation.
+In this post, we will explain the main factors that organizations should consider before conducting a threat hunting activity.
 These key factors will help an organisation to prepare a roadmap of the hunting activity before execution.

 Table of Content